NativeScript/firebase/packages/firebase-performance/README.md

 trace: Trace = firebase().perf().newTrace(identifier);
 ```
+Creates a new Trace instance with the given identifier.

 | Parameter | Type | Description |
 | :--- | :--- | :--- |
 | `identifier` | `string` |